How the Finnish Red Cross is using donated funds in the Ukraine crisis

 - send material aid to Ukraine and its neighbouring areas

-The collected funds have also allowed us to send aid workers to the area.
+With the donated funds, we have also sent dozens of aid workers to the operation.
 These include professionals in logistics, health care, psychosocial support, communications and organisational development, as well as specialists who assess the changing humanitarian situation and need for aid.

 How is the aid delivered to Ukraine and its neighbouring areas?